synapticloop/panl/README.md

  - Update Mechanical Pencils
    - Added in hierarchy for the Pencil Model example
  - Dynamic range functionality - pulling actual values for the facet
+ - Suppress facet values for ranges, so that the user may only select from the range UI, and the individual range facet values do not appear

  - Documentation update
+   - New documentation for additional features and functionality
    - Fixed general spelling and grammar errors
-   - Added in documentation for new features and functionality
    - Updated mechanical pencils introductory dataset explanations
    - Added in documentation for Fields